bastianh/streamdeck-vjoy-w4rl0ck/README.md

 A simple button is connected to a vJoy button and activates the button als long as it is pressed.
 If used in a MultiAction the button is active for 100ms.

+#### State Button :new:

+A toggle button that uses 2 different button ids to switch between states.
+A long press sends the current state button id again.

 #### Toggle Button

 The toggle button activates the vjoy button when pressed.
 The vjoy button stays active until it is pressed again.
 The Action shows a second state while the vjoy button is active.